zxbodya/rx-react-container/readme.md

 - `observers` object with observers to be passed as callbacks to component
 - `props` object with props to pass directly to component

-In `observers` and `observables` key names it supports `$` suffix popularized by Cycle.js ([What does the suffixed dollar sign `$` mean?](http://cycle.js.org/basic-examples.html#what-does-the-suffixed-dollar-sign-mean)).
-For example if you pass `name$` stream - data from it would be passed as `name`.

-Previous approach:

-`createContainer(Component, observables, observers, props)`

-It creates an observable of functions rendering virtual dom with container component.

 Container component has state - it is equal to latest combination of data from `observables`, and is updated when state changes.

 ### Example: